 What we don’t: Grows very fuzzy with use.

-The Beal Joker used to be our go-to climbing rope for light-and-fast alpine rock missions, until the advent of the Opera above.
+The Beal Joker used to be our go-to climbing rope for light-and-fast alpine rock missions until the advent of the Opera above.
 For those prioritizing weight savings, it’s a no-brainer when choosing between 48 and 53 grams per meter, especially given that both ropes have Beal’s impressive and confidence-inspiring Unicore technology.
 But we know many climbers who still are hesitant to trust their lives to an 8.5-millimeter single rope, and for these folks, the Joker is a logical compromise.

 We used to love the Joker, and then we realized how often we were ordering a replacement.
-For a number of years, we blew through a Joker every season (and we only used it for multi-pitch climbing), retiring not because of coreshots or fall count, but because of how soft and fuzzy it became.
+For a number of years, we blew through a Joker every season (and we only used it for multi-pitch climbing), retiring it not because of coreshots or fall count but because of how soft and fuzzy it became.
 Perhaps our ropes still had a lot of miles left, but they quite simply looked unsafe (a major challenge with ropes is knowing when to retire them, as a well-worn sheath does not necessarily denote a compromised core).
 BlueWater’s Icon above (also a 9.1) resists abrasion much better—so much so that we’ll even use it at the crag.
 All told, while the Joker is strong and lightweight, there are longer-lasting options available.

 See the Beal Joker Golden Dry

-17. Sterling Slim Gym 30m ($120)
+16. Sterling Slim Gym 30m ($130)

 Diameter: 10.1 mm